naiavu/RepData_PeerAssessment1/PA1_template.md

 ```
 ## Median of the total number of steps per day calculated on imputed dataset: 10766.1886792453
 ```
-*The mean of the total number of steps calculated on new dataset is the same as in the first part of the assignment since the used strategy was to replace missing values with the mean for that interval.*
+*The mean of the total number of steps calculated on a new dataset is the same as in the first part of the assignment since I chose strategy to replace missing values with the mean for that interval.*

-*The median of the total number of steps calculated on new dataset has become the mean of the total number of steps since I used mean values for the replacement of missing values.*
+*The median of the total number of steps calculated on a new dataset has become the mean of the total number of steps since I used mean values for the replacement of missing values.*

 ## Are there differences in activity patterns between weekdays and weekends?
 1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day